 Saturday, October 17

-Today we continue to highlight the life of Jonathan Edwards as well as enjoy the fall foliage in the Berkshire Mountains.
+Today we continue to highlight the life of Jonathan Edwards as we enjoy the fall foliage in the Berkshire Mountains.
 The drive through the mountains will provide a colorful backdrop on our journey to Stockbridge.
-Here we will see the school where Jonathan Edwards served in the 1750s as a missionary to the Mohawk Indians.
-We will also visit the Stockbridge library that houses some of his personal effects.
-Next we will visit Wethersfield where Edwards attended his first year of college.
-We end our day on the campus of Yale University where Edwards was among its most illustrious graduates.
+Here Edwards was a missionary to the American Indians.
+This afternoon we’ll visit Wethersfield, a quaint New England village where Edwards attended the first year of his studies.
+We end our day on the campus of Yale University in New Haven where Edwards was among its most illustrious graduates.

 Sunday, October 18

-We will conclude our memorable journey by worshiping together on the Lord’s Day and sharing a delicious farewell brunch.
-Early afternoon flights will be available from Hartford Airport as we return home filled with memories of our rich Christian heritage!
+We conclude our memorable journey by worshiping together on the Lord’s Day and sharing a delicious farewell brunch.
+Early afternoon flights will be available from Hartford, Connecticut airport as we return home filled with memories of our rich Christian heritage!